 All noncommercial entries must be sent in bottles free of permanent labels or markings to ensure the blindness of the judging.
 They will be poured at judging tables and identified only by registration number.

-Connect with a real California orchard through a glass of award winning California Grown cider.
+Connect with a real California orchard through award winning California Grown ciders.

 Did you know that terroir focused fruit-forward cider is all about the apples?
 In the dawn of a cider renaissance spreading across the country, craft beverage enthusiasts can look to the state's only California terroir focused competition.

-The California Cider Competition attracts the best ciders actually crafted from California orchards.
-Hosted by California’s one and only Apple Show at the Mendocino County Fair, this annual competition offers consumers a way to connect with award-winning California Grown cidermakers working with fruit grown in heritage California orchards.
+The California Cider Competition attracts the best ciders made from apples grown in California orchards.
+Hosted by California’s one and only Apple Show at the Mendocino County Fair, this annual competition offers consumers a way to connect with award-winning cidermakers and learn about apples and terroir.

 See the cider styles.